 Should there be insufficient capacity in a given town, EIS Programs that serve neighboring towns are offered the opportunity to expand their catchment area.
 In the case where there is ongoing insufficient capacity and existing qualified EIS Programs are not able to meet the needs, a Request For Proposals (RFP) would be published to create new qualified EIS Programs.

-If approved, the state will be issuing an RFP in the fall of 2019 with new contracts become effective in July of 2020.

 Describe how the State will evaluate and ensure on an ongoing basis that providers are appropriately distributed throughout the geographic regions covered by the selective contracting program so that Medicaid beneficiaries have sufficient and timely access throughout the regions affected by the program.